lliryc/TicTacToe/README.md

 # TicTacToe
-Simple TicTacToe game based on ASP.NET SignalR and ReactJS
+TicTacToe game based on ASP.NET SignalR and ReactJS